Luis Miguel Sánchez Cerro: President of Peru (1931-1933)

+1932 assassination attempt

 In March 1932, as he was leaving Lima's socialite Church in Miraflores, an assassination attempt by an unknown individual – later identified as José Melgar – took place.
 Melgar attempted to shoot the president in the chest, but missed.
 The president himself was armed and almost shot his aggressor, but was stopped short of doing so by his bodyguards after they arrested the man.

 Days after, the president commuted the death sentence of José Melgar to imprisonment for twenty-five years.
 He claimed that his "actions were entirely personal".
 The assassin claimed that his actions were not "politically motivated".

 In June 1932, another revolt against President Sánchez took place in Huaraz.
 The President closed both the National College and the National University as "hotbeds of revolutions," and appealed for voluntary contributions to purchase three squadrons of bombing planes in order to put down further revolts.

-Conflict with Colombia and assassination
+Conflict with Colombia

 In September 1932, a group of Peruvian civilians and military dressed as civilians, staged a private raid and seized the Colombian town of Leticia.
 They then expelled the town's Colombian officials and demanded the support of the Peruvian Government.
 The surge of patriotism was too strong to be resisted by Sánchez.

 By the Saloman-Lozano Treaty of 1922, Peru ceded to Colombia a "Corridor to the Amazon" at the tip of which is Leticia.
 However, the Treaty was kept in secret until the end of the Augusto B. Leguía dictatorship, and it was considered null and unequal by the new authorities under Sánchez.

 By the end of September 1932, both Colombia and Peru were mobilizing men, money and munitions.
 In February 1933, at least three thousand Colombian troops with artillery and machine guns were deployed behind the Putumayo River, facing roughly equal Peruvian military forces.
 At Peru's Military Aviation School near Lima, President Sánchez approvingly inspected a brand new fleet of Douglas combat planes, just arrived from the United States.

 The Council of the League of Nations sent Lima an important telegram, in which Peru was commanded by the Council "to refrain from any intervention by force on Colombian territory and ... not hinder the Colombian authorities from the exercise of full sovereignty and jurisdiction in territory recognized by a treaty to belong to Colombia."

 Assassination

 On April 30, 1933, while at Santa Beatriz racetrack in Lima, President Sánchez had just finished reviewing twenty thousand young recruits for Peru's undeclared war with Colombia, when Abelardo de Mendoza, a member of the suppressed APRA Party, shot him through the heart.

 Parliament proceeded to choose General Oscar R. Benavides to succeed Sánchez as Provisional President.
 Benavides had already served a term as Provisional President in 1914.

-Now his great grandson Lorenzo Wiesner lives to tell the tale of his great grandfather Luis Miguel Sanchez Cerro.